The h-principle fails for prelegendrians in corank 2 fat distributions: Prelegendrian stabilization

 \subsection{Prelegendrian $N$-pushing}

 In the contact case, the $N$-pushing construction is defined in the local model of the $1$-jet bundle, where a natural front projection is available, and then transported via a Darboux chart to any contact manifold.
 For fat distributions of corank $2$ (or higher), there is no Darboux-type theorem.
 For this reason, we restrict our definition to the almost complex Grassmannian, which admits a prelegendrian front projection.
+For more general fat manifolds, refer to Section \ref{sec:general}.